 The Secret Lagoon is 1h40 drive from Reykjavik so instead of making a special trip, come here as part of your Golden Circle visit.
 Pre-booking is not required however it is recommended.

-- Price: 2800 ISK per person (at the time of writing this blog it was 23 euros).
+- Price: 3000 ISK per person (20 euros in August 2021).
 There are seniors discounts and adult-supervised children under 14 are free of charge.

 - Water temperature: 38-40 C (100-104 F) – (hotter than in the Blue Lagoon).

 - You can rent a swimsuit if you don’t have one.

 - You can take photos of the pool if you wish.